zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

    When you deploy your web app to Azure App Service, you can use a separate deployment slot instead of the default production slot.
 Deployment slots are live apps with their hostnames.
 App content and configuration elements can be swapped between two deployment slots, including the production slot.
 Deploying your application to a non-production slot helps you validate app changes in a staging deployment slot before swapping it with the production slot.
 After a swap, the slot with the previously staged app now has the previous production app.
 If the changes swapped into the production slot aren't as you expect, you can immediately perform the same swap to get your "last known good site" back.

-2. Parts Unlimited team is familiar with Github.
+2. Parts Unlimited team is familiar with GitHub.
 How would you suggest them to set up a CI/CD pipeline?

    GitHub Actions is an excellent place to automate, customize, and execute your software development workflows right in your repository with.
 Developers can build, test, and deploy their code right from GitHub.
-App Service comes with a Deployment Center functionality that streamlines Github integration.
+App Service comes with a Deployment Center functionality that streamlines GitHub integration.
 Parts Unlimited can use the Deployment Center to create a CI/CD pipeline targeting a staging App Service Deployment Slot.

 ## Checklist of preferred objection handling